parsiyte/LLM-GPU-Energy-Evaluation/README.md

 ## Requirements

 To run these experiments, you will need to have the DEPO tool.
 Please make sure to clone or copy the `split` directory from the DEPO repository into the root of this repository folder.
-The scripts expect the following directory structure:

-\`\`\`
-.
-├── experiment_runners/
-├── model_scripts/
-├── split/
-│   ├── build/
-│   └── profiling_injection/
-├── prepare_depo.sh
-├── ...
-└── README.md
-\`\`\`